Strophox/tetro-tui/README.md

 <summary> Creating a Locking System. </summary>

-*Classic lock down* is simple, but if one decreases the lock timer at higher levels (3.) then it might become exceedingly difficult for players to actually have enough time to do adjustments (2.).
+*Classic lock down* is simple, but if one decreases the lock timer on faster levels (3.) then it might become exceedingly difficult for players to actually have enough time to do adjustments (2.).

 <details>